aci-ref/facilitation_best_practices/activities/05-assistance.md

 <h1>References</h1>

 [^4]: Ambrose, Susan A. *How Learning Works: Seven Research-based Principles for Smart Teaching.* San Francisco, CA: Jossey-Bass, 2010.
 Print.
-[^7]:
+[^6]: Ambrose, Susan A. *How Learning Works: Seven Research-based Principles for Smart Teaching.* San Francisco, CA: Jossey-Bass, 2010.
+Print.

 [^2]: Crouch, Catherine H., and Eric Mazur.
 "Peer Instruction: Ten Years of Experience and Results." *Am.
 J. Phys.
 American Journal of Physics* 69.9 (2001): 970.
 Print.

 [^5]: Dreyfus, Stuart E. "The Five-Stage Model of Adult Skill Acquisition." *Bull Sci Technol Soc Bulletin of Science, Technology and Society* 24.3 (2004): 177-81.
 Print.

-[^6]: Kirschner, Paul A., John Sweller, and Richard E. Clark.
+[^9]: Kirschner, Paul A., John Sweller, and Richard E. Clark.
 "Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching." *Educational Psychologist* 41.2 (2006): 75-86.
 Print.

-[^8]: Mayer, Richard E., and Roxana Moreno.
+[^7]: Mayer, Richard E., and Roxana Moreno.
 "Nine Ways to Reduce Cognitive Load in Multimedia Learning." *Educational Psychologist* 38.1 (2003): 43-52.
 Print.

 [^1]: Porter, Leo, Mark Guzdial, Charlie Mcdowell, and Beth Simon.
 "Success in Introductory Programming." *Communications of the ACM Commun.* ACM 56.8 (2013): 34.
 Print.
 [^3]: Porter, Leo, Mark Guzdial, Charlie Mcdowell, and Beth Simon.
 "Success in Introductory Programming." *Communications of the ACM Commun.* ACM 56.8 (2013): 34.
 Print.

-[^9]: *Software Carpentry*.
+[^8]: *Software Carpentry*.
 Place of Publication Not Identified: Book On Demand, 2013.
 Print.